shorawitz/conext-api/README.md

 In this case, I'm using Python 3.8 (which you should be using Python3 by now - right?!?!?)

 # Add to systemd for startup control
-You can edit the 'solarmonitor.service' file to reflect you path to the solarmonitor installation directory and then copy to:
+You will need to edit the 'solarmonitor.service' file to reflect the correct path to the solarmonitor installation directory and then copy the file to:
 ```
 /etc/systemd/system/solarmonitor.service
 ```